pcfreak30/skyd/doc/api/index.html.md

 been checked, the unpin request may not be successfully executed and will need to be resubmitted.
 Submitting an unpin request multiple times for the same skylink is OK and does not duplicate the background unpinning process.
-If two `HealthCheckInterval`s have passed, it can be assumed that the unpin was successful.
+If two `healthCheckInterval`s have passed, it can be assumed that the unpin was successful.

 ### Path Parameters